raspberrypilearning/rpi-ssh-access/en/step_1.md

 	```bash
 	hostname -I
 	```
 - As you have now enabled SSH, it is a good idea to change your password.
-Open up a terminal and type:
+In a terminal window, type:

 	```bash
 	passwd